Hypfer/lovelace-valetudo-map-card/README.md

     url: /community_plugin/lovelace-valetudo-map-card/valetudo-map-card.js
 ```

 `configuration.yaml`: Valetudo officially supports MQTT, with the preferred example configuration as follows.
+You will need to have MQTT configured in [Home Assistant](https://www.home-assistant.io/docs/mqtt/broker) and [Valetudo](https://hypfer.github.io/Valetudo/pages/integrations/home-assistant-integration.html).

 Unfortunately Home Assistant does not support authentication via MQTT.
 See below for a deprecated alternative example configuration using Valetudo's REST API (unsupported) if you prefer not to use MQTT or require authentication.
 ```yaml
 sensor:
   - platform: mqtt